ROHIT32767/Message-Passing-Interface-Examples/Report.md

 * **Overall Time Complexity:** O(C * N + C * W + N)
 * **Overall Space Complexity:** O(F * C * CHUNK_SIZE + F * C)
 * **Overall Message Complexity:** O(C * 12 + N)

+# Assumptions

+### Question 1

+- 1D grid partitioning of the graph.

+### Question 2

+- 1D grid partitioning of the matrix
+- It is assumed that particles cannot collide at the start of the simulation.

+### Question 3

+- Distributed Search is done by fetching only the relevant chunks that have a complete match with search word or if their suffix or prefix is a substring of the search word.
+- Heartbeat Interval is 500ms and Failover Interval is 1500ms
+- Load balancing is done by always pciking storage nodes with the least number of chunks.
+(When a node fails, the chunks count of the node becomes zero)
+- It was assumed that there are no time constraints on the upload and retrieval of chunks.
+The system is optimized for fault tolerance and load balancing.